Juan Valdez - Corporate Site

 arrow

-We promote the social and economic empowerment of women coffee growers through the commercialization of their coffee and the visibility of their work through the branding seasons.
-We also seek to encourage good productive practices, associativity and care for the environment with a focus on gender equity.
+We promote the social and economic empowerment of women coffee growers by commercializing their coffee and highlighting their work through seasonal branding efforts.
+We also aim to foster good farming practices, promote collaboration, and care for the environment — all with a strong focus on gender equity.

-We have made this possible with the special editions of coffee “Coffee Women” through which we make visible the work of women in coffee growing and their condition as rural businesswomen, connecting consumers with a purpose and paying tribute to coffee of the highest quality.
+This has been made possible through our special “Coffee Women” editions, which spotlight the contributions of women in coffee farming and their role as rural entrepreneurs.
+These editions connect consumers with a meaningful purpose and pay tribute to the highest-quality coffee.

 • 20